Sustainable Ecommerce: a trend or necessity?

 Sustainability hits the tipping point in consumer shopping behavior.
 Can ecommerce go greener?

 The trend for an eco-friendly way of life is not just a short-term trend.
-Ecological issues worry not only the young generation.
-And consumer shopping behavior has also fundamentally changed for the last few years.
+Ecological issues now worry every generation.
+And consumer shopping behavior has also fundamentally changed over the last few years.

 Nearly 6 in 10 consumers (57%) are willing to change their purchasing habits to help reduce the negative impact on the environment, and among those who say sustainability is important for them, this jumps to 77 percent.

-If you want to be on the same wavelength as those who support the sustainable world, you should think of some steps to reduce the impact your business has on the environment.
+If you want to support a sustainable world, you should think of some steps to reduce the impact your ecommerce business has on the environment.